 R-1 Visa is a type of temporary nonimmigrant worker visa issued to individuals who seek to serve in a religious capacity in the U.S.

-- The applicant must be a member of the religious denomination for which s/he plan to work in the U.S. for at least 2 years
+- The applicant must be a member of the religious denomination for which s/he plans to work in the U.S. for at least 2 years.

 - The applicant must be employed either as a minister or in a religious vocation or occupation.
 Workers involved in nonreligious works such as event management, maintenance, and fundraising do not qualify for R-1 Visa.

-Spouses and unmarried children (under the age of 21) of the R-1 Visa holders can apply for R-2 (Dependent visa) for the duration of the R-1 visa.
+The spouses and unmarried children (under the age of 21) of the R-1 Visa holders can apply for R-2 (Dependent Visa) for the duration of the R-1 visa.

 Your initial stay can be a maximum of 30 months.
 The maximum stay on an R-1 Visa cannot exceed 60 months.

 Yes!
-Extensions are granted in increments up to 30 months.
+Extensions are granted in increments for up to 30 months.

 No. Family members are not permitted to work on R-1 status.

-Religious vocation or religious occupation entails non-clergy works.
+Religious vocation or religious occupation entails non-clergy work.
 This comprises works that are essential to the traditional function of the religious organization such as liturgy, religious counseling, religious translation, religious health care, etc.